hschletz/Braintacle/README.md

   - The "zip" extension is optional.
 If present, the package builder can create ZIP archives on the fly.

+  - The "gmp" extension is required on PHP installations with 32 bit integers (see <http://php.net/manual/en/language.types.integer.php>).
+It is not used where 64 bit integers are available.

 - [Composer](https://getcomposer.org/)

 - On every client that should be managed through Braintacle, either the